 I first tasted dark chocolate-and-macadamia nut cookies on honeymoon in Malaysia more than 10 years ago.
 This was LBK (life-before-keto) and Funnyman and I were literally eating our way through Kuala Lumpur and Penang (it’s a foodie heaven!)
 One afternoon, when strolling through one of the enormous department stores* in KL, we found a mainstream cookie kiosk called Famous Amos.
 Their dark chocolate and macadamia cookies were sublime – and here I am, still thinking of them 10 years later!
-My version is chewier than I remember theirs being, but just as fab.
+My version of keto cookies are chewier than I remember theirs being, but just as fab.

-When hosting dinner parties and braais, Funnyman and I don’t make a big deal of our keto journey (unless asked).
+Funnyman and I don’t make a big deal of our keto journey (unless asked).
 When hosting, I simply make exact versions of the desserts I serve my guests and serve as normal, making sure we get the keto-friendly versions (this is mainly due to artificial sweeteners which not everyone has a taste for).
-This past summer, when making little berry meringue baskets for my guests, I whipped up a sugar-free version for the two of us.
+This past summer, when making little berry meringue baskets for my guests, I whipped up a sugar-free version for us.
 While my rustic meringue baskets weren’t snow-white like the store-bought versions my guests received, they were still pretty damn tasty and hit the sweet spot.
 If you prefer to make a mess of this (I mean, to literally make a Berry Mess), simply use the Mini Meringues recipe and mix it all together just before serving… (as opposed to making a pretentious, deconstructed version like I have done here by piping them into baskets…)